railsuser2014/openobject-doc-book-en/2/2_4_Leads/2_4_Leads.rst

 * ``Waiting`` : the lead is waiting for a response from the customer,

-* ``Cancelled`` : the lead has been cancelled because the salesperson has decided that it's not worth following up.
+* ``Cancelled`` : the lead has been cancelled because the salesperson has decided that it is not worth following up.

-When a new lead has been created it's automatically put into the open state.
+When a new lead has been created it is automatically put into the Open state.

 You can also import a huge list of leads.
-That's useful if you've bought a database of potential prospects and you want to load them all into the system to handle them all at the same time.
+That may be useful if you have bought a database of potential prospects and you want to load them all into the system to handle them all at the same time.

 To do that you should start with a list of leads in CSV format.
-If your prospects are provided in another format it's easy to convert them to the CSV format using Microsoft Excel or OpenOffice Calc.
+If your prospects are provided in another format it is easy to convert them to the CSV format using Microsoft Excel or OpenOffice Calc.
-Open the leads list using the menu :menuselection:`CRM & SRM --> Sales -> Leads -> My Leads`.
+Open the leads list using the menu :menuselection:`Sales -> Leads`.
 At the bottom of the list click on the :guilabel:`Import` link.
-Open ERP opens a form for importing the data.
+OpenERP opens a form for importing the data.

 .. figure:: images/crm_lead_import.png